Issaqueena Falls

 Other versions of the legend have Issaqueena leaping off the waterfall on her way to warn the settlers in Ninety-Six.
 Still others tell a much darker tail with Issaqueena falling in love, not with a white trader, but an Oconee Brave.
 Fleeing Cherokee warriors, they chose to leap from the falls to their deaths instead of dying at the hands of they’re pursuers.

-If you want to get a closer look at the falls, an unofficial trail located on the right hand side of the observation deck leads to the base of the falls.
-Be warned though, the trail is steep and depending on the weather can be very slippery.
-It’s been worn down the side of the embankment by visitors over the years and isn’t maintained by the city of Walhalla.
-In fact the parks department advises visitors not to take this path, but of you do, you’ll be treated to a spectacular view of the waterfall and a strenuous climb back up.
+Previously there was an unofficial trail located on the right hand side of the observation deck leading down to the creek at the base of the falls.
+The trail was steep and depending on the weather was very slippery (don’t ask how I know).
+It was really just an embankment worn down by visitors over the years and was never maintained by the city of Walhalla.
+In fact the parks department advises visitors not to take this path, and from what I’ve hear they have completely closed the path, so if you visit, you’ll no longer be able to reach the base of the falls.

 Fast Facts about Issaqueena Falls